MichaelCurrin/code-cookbook/recipes/shell/sudoers.md

 $ sudo visudo
 ```

-See also
+See also a directory for adding local content.

 ```sh
 $ ls /etc/sudoers.d/
 ```

+### sudo without password

-### Avoid entering your password every time your run sudo
+Configure your system to avoid entering your password every time your run sudo.

-Set no password in sudoers.
+Add this as a row to sudoers config under this section `# Allow members of group sudo to execute any command`.

 ```
 %username ALL=(ALL) NOPASSWD:ALL